gregversteeg/LinearSieve/README.md

 python vis_sieve.py tests/data/test_big5.csv --n_hidden=5 -v --no_row_names -o big5
 python vis_sieve.py tests/data/adni_blood.csv --n_hidden=30 --missing=-1e6 -v -o adni
 ```
-The vis_sieve automatically generates different plot.
+Vis_sieve.py automatically generates different plots.
 In the relationships folder, for each latent factor you will
 see pairwise plots of observed variables related to that factor.
 The color of the dot corresponds to the latent factor.
 The graphs folder will show the hierarchical relationships.
 The file tree_sfdp_w_splines.pdf is usually the best.